 If a product that has orphan drug designation from the FDA subsequently receives the first FDA approval for a particular active ingredient for the disease for which it has such designation, the product is entitled to orphan product exclusivity, which means that the FDA may not approve any other applications, including a BLA, to market the same biologic for the same indication, for seven years, except in limited circumstances such as a showing of clinical superiority to the product with orphan product exclusivity or if FDA finds that the holder of the orphan exclusivity has not shown that it can ensure the availability of sufficient quantities of the orphan product to meet the needs of patients with the disease or condition for which the product was designated.
 Even if we or our collaborators obtain orphan designation to a product candidate, we may not be the first to obtain marketing approval for any particular orphan indication due to the uncertainties associated with developing pharmaceutical products.
 The scope of exclusivity is limited to the scope of any approved indication, even if the scope of the orphan designation is broader than the approved indication.
 Additionally, exclusive marketing rights may be limited if we or our collaborators seek approval for an indication broader than the orphan designated indication and may be lost if the FDA later determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
-Further, even if a product obtains orphan drug exclusivity, that exclusivity may not effectively protect the product from competition because different drugs with different active moieties can be approved for the same condition.
-Even after an orphan drug is approved, the FDA can subsequently approve a product with the same active moieties can be approved for the same condition.
-Even after an orphan exclusivity if we or our collaborators are unable to
+Even after an orphan drug sapproved, the FDA can subsequently approve a product with different active moieties can be approved for the same condition.
+Even after an orphan drug is approved, the FDA can subsequently approve a product with the same active moiety for the same condition if the SDA concludes that the later product is safer, more effective, or makes a major contribution to patient care.
+Furthermore, the FDA can waive orphan exclusivity if w